jmccall2/CS460_EHB_Simulation_Environment/README.md

 TODO:

+Config:
+* Add another config file to store information about the initial state of the simulation

 GUI:
 * Grey out park gear when appropriate.
 (Need to update logic once velocity is avaliable.)
 * Add popup graph pane that can pane graphs on data gathered from the simulation.